PeterHuberSg/WpfWindowsLib/README.md

 ## Coding

-A control has to implement `ICheck`.
+A control has to implement `ICheck` to support automatic detection of changes.
 It can then be placed in a Window inheriting from `CheckedWindow`.
 The initial value and setting `IsRequired` is done from code behind:

     RequiredDecimalTextBox.Init(1.23, isRequired: true);